dotnet/aspnetcore/specs/HubProtocol.md

 [1, InvocationId, NonBlocking, Target, [Arguments]]
 ```

-* `1` - Message Type - `1` indicates this is an `Invocation` message
+* `1` - Message Type - `1` indicates this is an `Invocation` message.
-* InvocationId - A `String` encoding the Invocation ID for the message
+* InvocationId - A `String` encoding the Invocation ID for the message.
-* NonBlocking - A `Boolean` indicating if the invocation is Non-Blocking (see "Non-Blocking Invocations" above)
+* NonBlocking - A `Boolean` indicating if the invocation is Non-Blocking (see "Non-Blocking Invocations" above).
-* Target - A `String` encoding the Target name, as expected by the Callee's Binder
+* Target - A `String` encoding the Target name, as expected by the Callee's Binder.
 * Arguments - An Array containing arguments to apply to the method referred to in Target.

 Example: